Which Is Better, Wix Analytics or Google Analytics?

 • Use Google Analytics 4 if you care about SEO performance, want to understand user behavior in depth, run paid ads, or plan to grow your site seriously over time.

-• Use both if you want the convenience of Wix Analytics for day-to-day monitoring and the power of GA4 for strategic decisions - this is the approach most experienced Wix site owners take.
+• Use both if you want the convenience of Wix Analytics for day-to-day monitoring and the power of GA4 for strategic decisions.
+This is the approach most experienced Wix site owners take.

 The key advantage GA4 holds over Wix Analytics is its future-proof architecture.
-Since GA4 is event-based rather than session-based, it captures far more detail about how users actually interact with your site - data that becomes increasingly valuable as your audience grows.
+Since GA4 is event-based rather than session-based, it captures far more detail about how users actually interact with your site.
+That data becomes increasingly valuable as your audience grows.
 Wix Analytics is a solid starting point, but for anyone serious about growing their Wix website, Google Analytics 4 is the tool to master.

 Final Thoughts